Innovative Corneal Transplantation: DSEK or DMEK

-The human cornea is composed of three layers, the outer or epithelial layer, the middle or stromal layer (which comprises about 90% of the total corneal thickness), and the inner or endothelial layer.
+A cornea transplant is a surgical procedure to replace part of your cornea with healthy corneal tissue to help improve your vision.
+Your cornea is the transparent, dome-shaped surface of your eye that accounts for a large part of your eye's focusing power.
+The human cornea is composed of three main layers, the outer or epithelial layer, the middle or stromal layer (which comprises about 90% of the total corneal thickness), and the inner or endothelial layer.
 The endothelial layer is composed of a single layer of thousands of small pump cells.
 These endothelial pump cells are responsible for pumping fluid out of the cornea so it can remain clear and thin and provide good vision for the eye.
 If the pump cells should become dysfunctional, damaged, or destroyed, the corneal fills up with fluid and becomes swollen and cloudy, and causes blurry vision.
+The cornea can also suffer damage from trauma, infections, and conditions which change its shape and clarity.

-DSEK is a recently developed form of corneal transplantation in which the diseased or damaged endothelial cell lining is replaced with a new endothelial lining harvested from a donated cornea.
+Endothelial keratoplathy in the form of descemet’s stripping endothelial keratoplasty (DSEK) or descemet’s membrane endothelial keratoplasty (DMEK) is an advanced form of corneal transplantation in which the diseased or damaged endothelial cell lining is replaced with a new endothelial lining harvested from a donor cornea.
+This allows for a customized approach to treating the corneal condition without disrupting the healthy layers of the cornea.

 Patient’s with symptomatic swelling in the cornea caused by damage to the inner endothelial lining of the cornea.
 The endothelial cells can be lost due to aging, from inherited diseases (such as Fuchs’ Corneal Dystrophy), from trauma, or from previous intraocular surgery.
 If a critical number of endothelial cells are lost, and the cornea becomes swollen and cloudy, medical therapy is usually not helpful and a corneal transplant operation is indicated.
 The remainder of the corneal layers, the stroma and the outer epithelium, are usually healthy.
 A large number of patients requiring corneal transplant surgery have these sorts of problems where only the endothelial cells have been or injured or lost.

-What is the difference between DSEK and a conventional corneal transplant?
+What is the difference between DSEK/DMEK and a conventional corneal transplant?

-DSEK replaces only the endothelial lining of the cornea, while the rest of the cornea is undisturbed.
+DSEK and DMEK replace only the endothelial lining of the cornea, while the rest of the cornea is undisturbed.
 The new donated endothelial lining is held in place with an air bubble in the first 2-4 days without corneal sutures.

 A conventional corneal transplant replaces the entire thickness of the cornea with a donated cornea and is held in place by up to 16 corneal sutures.